Understanding the Lasting Impact of Childhood Trauma

 • “My needs are too much.”

-• “If I let people close, I’ll get hurt.”
+• “If I get close, I’ll get hurt.”

-Emotional Triggers in Adult Relationships
+Emotional Triggers in Relationships

 Triggers are emotional echoes of past experiences.
-When a partner raises their voice, becomes distant, or even expresses disappointment, the nervous system may react as if an old wound has reopened.
+When a partner raises their voice, becomes distant, or expresses disappointment, the nervous system may react as if an old wound has reopened.

-Common trauma-linked triggers include:
+Common trauma-related triggers include:

 • Feeling ignored or dismissed

-• Perceiving changes in tone or mood as danger
+• Interpreting changes in mood as danger

 • Being asked to be vulnerable

-• Experiencing conflict or disagreement
+• Experiencing conflict

 Young child holding a teddy bear.